 The aim of the game, as with 90-ball, is to be first to get a full house (all 24 numbers) although there are intermediate prizes for getting lines or shapes.

-Lines are self-explanatory and can, the first to get a row of five numbers, either horizontally or vertically, will win a prize. prizes may also be given for two, three and four lines if applicable.
+Lines are self-explanatory and, the first to get a row of five numbers, either horizontally or vertically, will win a prize.
+Prizes may also be given for two, three and four lines if applicable.

 You can also win prizes for getting shapes in games known as pattern bingo.
 Prizes are given for shapes such as an arrow, all four corners, a square of outer numbers, a square of inner numbers, a cross, an airplane shape, etc. These types of shapes and prizes will vary between games.
 At the very minimum you will get a prizes for lines and a prize for a full house.